voges/calq/README.md

 ## To-do's ##

-* Print statistics not to stderr but to a separate logfile
-* Add command line argument to be able to modify the number of quantizers
-* Print compression ratio for mapped as well as unmapped reads
-* Add options to VariantRecalibrator: mg 4 (default is 9); -minNumBad 5000 (default is 1000)
-* Option --tranche is MPEG's theta (90, 99, 99.9, 100)
-* Try maximum mean discrepancy instead  of 1st- minus  2nd-largest likelihood
+* Currently nothing ;)

 ## What is this repository for? ##

-* Adaptive lossy compression of next-generation sequencing quality values
+* Adaptive lossy compression of high-throughput sequencing quality values
 * Current version: 1.0.0

 ## Build instructions